PoffM/nextjs-issue-tracker/README.md

 ## Features

-- Login with Google account (or local dev accounts).
+- Login with a Google account (or local dev accounts).
-- View + Add + Edit Issues.
+- View + Add + Edit + Delete Issues.
-- Issues table with filter and sort controls.
+- Issues table with filter, sort and pagination controls.
 - Add comments to Issues.
 - View an Issue's comments and edit history in an infinite scrolling list.
 - Light/Dark mode toggle.